yuxiamit/LitmusDB/README.md

 ## How to Install

+*Note: You need to have gcc > 5.5 and glibc < 2.28 to finish the following setup process.* Thanks to Changhao Zhu for pointing this out.

 1. Navigate into pequin/ and follow the instruction in GETTING_STARTED.md and INSTALLING.md.
 Make sure you can successfully prove the examples shipped with Pequin.
 2. Navigate into dbx1000/ and run install_deps.sh
 3. Run `python3 tools/compile.py`